kyma-project/kyma/docs/getting-started/08-connect-external-application.md

   EOF
   ```

-4. Fetch the TokenRequest CR you created to get the token from the status section:
+4. Fetch the TokenRequest CR you created to get the configuration URL with the token from the status section:

    ```bash
    kubectl get tokenrequest commerce-mock -o=jsonpath="{.status.url}"
    ```
-   >**NOTE:** If the response doesn't contain any content, wait for some time and run the command again.
+   >**NOTE:** If the response doesn't contain any content, wait for a few moments and run the command again.

    The system returns a response similar to this one: